PCB Announces 208-match 2020-21 Domestic Schedule - UrduPoint

 PCB Announces 208-match 2020-21 Domestic Schedule

-National T20 Cup 1st XI to be held in Multan and Rawalpindi from 30 September to 18 October, while Lahore will host 2nd XI matches from 1-8 October
+Providing maximum opportunities for the best domestic performers to display their talent and stake their claim in the franchise and national sides underpinned the Pakistan Cricket Board's 2020-21 domestic events calendar, which was unveiled here on Friday

-Lahore (UrduPoint / Pakistan Point News - 04th September, 2020) Providing maximum opportunities for the best domestic performers to display their talent and stake their claim in the franchise and national sides underpinned the Pakistan Cricket Board’s 2020-21 domestic events calendar, which was unveiled today.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 4th Sep, 2020 ):Providing maximum opportunities for the best domestic performers to display their talent and stake their claim in the franchise and national sides underpinned the Pakistan Cricket Board's 2020-21 domestic events calendar, which was unveiled here on Friday.

 In a major shift from previous years and taking into account the upcoming three white-ball global events, the PCB has decided to hold First XI matches of the National T20 Cup and Pakistan Cup One-Day Tournament, and National U19 One-Day Tournament on a double-league basis.
-This will guarantee each side a minimum of 10 league matches in the three white-ball competitions.
-The top four sides in the senior events will progress to the semi-finals, followed by the final, and the top two sides in the juniors’ event will progress to the final.
+This will guarantee each side a minimum of 10 league matches in the three white-ball competitions before the top four sides in the senior events will progress to the semi-finals, followed by the final, and the top two sides in the juniors' event progressing to the final.

 The National T20 Cup will be the curtain-raiser of the season, with matches being held in Multan and Rawalpindi from 30 September to 18 October, while the National U19 One-Day Tournament will be played in Lahore, Muridke and Sheikhupura from 13 October to 2 November.